drewdotson/CustomerTrackingSystem/README.md

 Once the functionality was put into place, I met with the client and ensured that all facets of the database and the data creation / deletion functionality were to their liking and I was met with a 👍.

 #### Step 3.
 Create functionality to view and modify customer and product data
 Next was on to adding the rest of the functionality related to the "customers" and "products" table.
 This includes viewing entries in either tables, updating the date that a customer entry made their last payment, and updating a product's price.
-The functionality and SQLite queries were put into the application and quality tested to ensure features were responsive and potential erros were handled.
+The functionality and SQLite queries were put into the application and quality tested to ensure features were responsive and potential errors were handled.

-Once the functionality was put into place, I met with the client and ensured that all desired functionality related to specfically customer and product date were implemented and up to their standards and I was met with a 👍.
+Once the functionality was put into place, I met with the client and ensured that all desired functionality related to specfically customer and product data were implemented and up to their standards and I was met with a 👍.

 #### Step 4.
-Create functionality to add, remove, view, and modify customer product assignment data and also to view a specified customer's monthly bill
+Create functionality to add, remove, view, and modify customer product assignment data and also view a specified customer's monthly bill
 The last step in the design process was to create all functionality related to the "customer_products" table and to deliver the finished product.
 The implementation of the "customer_products" table went smoothly as by factoring the table into the database schema design from the start allowed me to easily create the neccessary functionality to interact between the tables with minimal difficulty.
 The functionality related to the "customer_products" table was easy to design as it is overall very similar to the two other tables.
 The only difficulty came from accounting for every error that can come into place when assigning a product to a customer and designing the logic for how the application determines a